Ascot (Greater Bendigo - Vic.)

 Ascot features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.3% of all households, consisting of 36.8% couples with children, 31.9% couples without children, and 13.1% single parent families.
-Non-family households make up the remaining 17.7%, with lone person households at 15.8% and group households comprising 1.9% of the total.
-The median household size is 2.8 people, which is larger than the Rest of Vic. average of 2.4.
+Family households comprise 82.3% of all households, including 36.8% couples with children, 31.9% couples without children, and 13.1% single parent families.
+Non-family households account for the remaining 17.7%, with lone person households at 15.8% and group households comprising 1.9%.
+The median household size is 2.8 people, which is larger than the Rest of Vic average of 2.4.

 Frequently Asked Questions - Households